FabriziOki/music-visualizer/README.md

 ### Open the frontend

 Open `visualizer/index.html` directly in a browser (no build step required).
-Upload an audio file using the music note icon to begin.
+Upload an audio file using the music note icon or press **Ctrl+O** to begin.

 ---